-- Listen actively without interrupting.
+- · Listen actively without interrupting.

 - Listen for the main idea or concern.
 They may bring up more than one point.

 - Be open-make eye contact, practice open body posture, nod your head to convey you understand their request or concerns.

-- Avoid sarcastic remarks.
+- · Avoid sarcastic remarks.

 - · Acknowledge their emotions, show empathy

-- Ask questions to clarify your understanding.
+- · Ask questions to clarify your understanding.

 - Apologize for the problem or for their inconvenience.

 - Let them know you're there to help.

 - Try to solve the problem.

-- Offer an alternative.
+- · Offer an alternative.

 - If you are unsure, ask.

+- Thank the customer for bring the issue to us so we are able to not only only fix the problem but to learn from it.